thealice/maker_marketplace/shop-planning.md

 - [x] add price to item listing (and if trade is option)
 - [x] Allow new items to be added directly from shop page

-- [] Allow login via Google, Github, Twitter or Instagram
+- [x] Allow login via Google, Github, Twitter or Instagram
 - [] Add meaningful ReadMe.md
 - [x] Style items listing
+- [] style error messaging in header
+- [] style menu
 - [] style forms
 - [] style shop page
-- [] on shop page, add button to message shop owner
+- [x] on shop page, add button to message shop owner
+- [] add mail icon to btn-message
 - [] remove messages column for body (t.text "body") and use action text (call the attribute content instead) for that?
   -[] delete all existing messages
   -[] update message view to use action text